kgd-al/amaze/docs/src/usage/visualization.rst

     - plotting an agent's trajectory in a maze
     - accessing the main entry point programmatically

-.. kgd-literal-include:: 1
+.. kgd-literal-include:: 1-9

 As with the simulation-side, all major components are available in a single import statement.

-.. kgd-literal-include:: 3-10
+.. kgd-literal-include:: 11-18
     :emphasize-lines: 8

 Next we define some helpful variables including the maze string.
 Notice that, in this case, we do not provide a seed to the maze thereby implying that we want a random one.
-Thus, in the highlighted line, we "resolve" the maze string so that the seed is known.
+Thus, in the highlighted line, we "resolve" the maze string so that the seed (determined on the line above) is known.

-.. kgd-literal-include:: 13-19
+.. kgd-literal-include:: 21-32

 The graphical elements are introduced, first, by creating a QtApplication object which is essential for PyQt (the underlying widgets library) to work properly.
+This is done transparently through the :meth:`~amaze.misc.utils.qt_application` function.
 Then, rendering a maze to a given file is trivially done by :meth:`~amaze.visu.widgets.maze.MazeWidget.static_render_to_file`.
 The various rendering options which can be provided to tweak the